alexrusin/mailroom-clerk/README.md

 ### Prerequisites

-* You have to have node an npm installed on your computer.
+* You have to have Node and NPM installed on your computer.

 ### Step 1